ggerganov/llama.cpp/README.md

 - Leave main.cpp UNTOUCHED, We want to be able to update the repo and pull any changes automatically.
 - No dynamic memory allocation!
 Setup structs with FIXED (known) shapes and sizes for ALL output fields.
 Python will ALWAYS provide the memory, we just write to it.
 - No external libraries or dependencies.
 That means no Flask, Pybind and whatever.
 All You Need Is Python.
 - Since v1.0.6, requires libopenblas, the prebuilt windows binaries are included in this repo.
 If not found, it will fall back to a mode without BLAS.
+If you want you can also link your own install of OpenBLAS manually with `LLAMA_OPENBLAS=1`

 ## License
 - The original GGML library and llama.cpp by ggerganov are licensed under the MIT License